-A single gear set is capable of providing two reduction, two overdrive, and two reverse gear ratios.
+A single gear set can provide two reduction, two overdrive, and two reverse gear ratios.
 These modes are achieved by driving and holding these gears with bands and clutches.
 A clutch drives an input member, while a band or one-way clutch holds another member in reaction.
 This action causes the third member to output the desired gear mode and ratio.

 Notice that when the planet carrier is the driven gear, a reduction gear ratio like first or second gear results.
 When the carrier is the input, the output is an overdrive ratio.
-When the carrier is held in reaction, the pinions act as idlers, and the output is reversed.
+Holding the carrier in reaction causes the pinions to act as idlers resulting in reverse.

-Whenever two members are driven with no member held in reaction, a direct 1:1 gear ratio results, the internal gears are not rotating; the entire assembly rotates as one.
-The pinion gears are not walking around the sun or ring gear, but are idle and held stationary.
+Driving two members with no member held in reaction results in a direct 1:1 gear ratio.
+The internal gears are not rotating; the entire assembly rotates as one.
+The pinion gears are not walking around the sun or ring gear but are idle and held stationary.
 If something is not moving, it is not making noise.
 That's why there is no clicking or whining sound heard when the noisy gear set enters direct drive.